smogon/pokemon-showdown/mods/gennext/README.md

 - Parabolic Charge now has 40 base power, but gives -1 SpA, -1 SpD to the target and +1 SpA, +1 SpD to the user

+- Draining Kiss now has 40 base power, but gives -1 SpA, -1 Atk to the target and +1 SpA, +1 Atk to the user

+- Defend Order and Heal Order now have +1 priority

 - Rock Throw now removes Stealth Rock from the user's side of the field, and has 100% accuracy